• Skip to primary navigation

 What is a User Story?

-Agile teams turn projects into chunks of functionality that they prioritize in some sort of backlog.
+Agile teams break projects into clear chunks of functionality that they prioritize in a backlog.
 This way, they can deliver solutions effectively, one chunk at a time, with the flexibility to change course along the way.

-Sure, you can always go with “product backlog item.”
+Sure, you can always go with “product backlog items.”

-If you ask me, in keeping with Feature Driven Delivery, I would use “feature.”
+If you ask me, in keeping with Feature Driven Delivery, I’d use “features.”

 More about User Stories

-Kent Beck introduced the term “user story” as part of Extreme Programming (XP): individual “stories” to deal with requirements in a more informal and conversational way, instead of using a large requirements document.
+Kent Beck introduced the term “user story” as part of Extreme Programming (XP): individual “stories” to deal with requirements in a more informal and conversational way, instead of heavy requirements documents.

-In 2001, Ron Jeffries, who pioneered Extreme Programming with Kent Beck, used 3 Cs to convey his take on good user stories: Card (“just enough text to identify the requirement”), Conversation (“an exchange of thoughts, opinions, and feelings”), and Confirmation (“confirmation using examples, preferably automated”).
+Then, in 2001, Ron Jeffries—who pioneered Extreme Programming alongside Kent Beck—used 3 Cs to describe good user stories: Card (“just enough text to identify the requirement”), Conversation (“an exchange of thoughts, opinions, and feelings”), and Confirmation (“confirmation using examples, preferably automated”).

 In 2003, Bill Wake came up with the INVEST mnemonic to sum up the characteristics of good user stories: Independent, Negotiable, Valuable, Estimable, Small, Testable.

-When writing user stories, many people have come to appreciate the “as a, I want, so that” template, because it’s concise and helps crystallize who the customer is, what they want, and why they want it.
-For example: “As an iPhone user, I want to log into the app using my fingerprint, so that I don’t have to go to the trouble of typing in my username and password.”
-Mike Cohn gives a few reasons why this templates can be helpful.
+When writing user stories, many people have come to appreciate the “as a, I want, so that” template because it’s concise and helps crystallize who the customer is, what they want, and why they want it.
+Mike Cohn gives a few reasons why this template can be helpful.

 And ideally, when building an app with different layers (screens, services, database), user stories are “vertical slices.”